 - Add the kidney back in, then add a little more lemon juice

 - Sizzle together for 30 seconds, until coated.

 Beef Kidney: The Takeaway

-It’s delicious, it’s nutritious, and it’s got thousands of years of tried-and-true dietary love from traditional cultures around the world!
+It’s delicious, it’s nutritious, and it has the backing of thousands of years of tried-and-true dietary love from traditional cultures around the world!

-Modern science tells us why: Beef kidney is a true superfood that offers a wide variety of essential vitamins, minerals, and hard-to-find nutrients.
-Try kidney for yourself — if you haven’t already.
+Modern science tells us that beef kidney may offer a wide variety of essential vitamins, minerals, and hard-to-find nutrients.

 If you’re still squeamish about preparing organ meats, or just don’t have the time to cook for yourself, organ meat supplements can be a convenient alternative.